benwhalley/just-enough-r/docs/loose-ends.md

-# Loose ends
+# R details

-This chapter contains information on some of the gory details omitted in the main text.
+This chapter contains some details omitted in the main text, covering how to install R and RStudio, and how to install and use useful packages.